bsgriggs/mendix-tree-select/README.md

 </table>

 ### Input Type: Mendix
 The widget will generate the widget's structure using the selected data source.
-Note: This can lead to performance issues with large data sets.
 ![Mendix Selectable Objects](https://github.com/bsgriggs/mendix-tree-select/blob/media/SelectableObjectMendix.png)
+*Note:*
+- Parent key must be the SAME attribute as the key but navigates across the self-association.
+It is used to match each child with by its parent's key
+- If the parent key for an object is empty or is not found, the widget will display that record as a root option
+- Association is the reference set on the page object that get set when the user selects an option
+- Large data sets can run into performance issues while converting the data, consider using JSON mode

 ### Input Type: JSON
 ![JSON Selectable Objects](https://github.com/bsgriggs/mendix-tree-select/blob/media/SelectableObjectJSON.png)
 **Tree data type** - Controls which JSON structure the widget expects.
 (Use these to create a JSON structure in Mendix).
-Any unique integers in the structures below can be changed to strings if your unique identifier is also a string.
+If your unique identifier is a string, change the integers in the structures below to also be a string.
 <table>
 <tr>
 <td> Flat </td> <td> Tree </td>